melezhik/sparrowdo/README.md

 ## Sparrowdo scenario

-Sparrowdo scenario is collection of Sparrow6 tasks executed on target host.
+Sparrowdo scenario is a collection of Sparrow6 tasks executed on target host.

 ## Target hosts